 Dorset Hillfort Ultra

-Enjoy the history and hills of West Dorset as you run from one ancient hillfort to another in our 35 mile running event.
-It’s not flat with approximately 1,300m of ascent, but it is exceedingly pretty – which is good as there will be plenty of cake to keep you going.
+Enjoy the history and hills of West Dorset as you run from one ancient Hillfort to another in this 38 mile running event.
+With a staggering 1,300m of ascent, this challenge is no going to be easy, but it is all worth it for the breathtaking skyline views.

 Cattistock, United Kingdom